When to start introducing solid foods

-These are normal behaviours and not necessarily a sign of hunger, or a sign of being ready to start solid food.
-Starting solid foods won’t make them any more likely to sleep through the night.
-Extra feeds are usually enough until they’re ready for other food.
+These are normal behaviours and not necessarily a sign of hunger or being ready to start solid food.
+Starting solid foods won't make them any more likely to sleep through the night.
+Extra feeds are usually enough until they're ready for other food.

 - Let your baby enjoy touching and holding the food.

 - Allow your baby to feed themselves, using their fingers, as soon as they show an interest.